How to turn off Find My iPhone before selling or resetting

 Log in > Your photo > Find Devices > Select device > Erase > Remove from account.

-What's Find My iPhone, and why should you disable it?
+What is Find My iPhone and when you should disable it?

 Honestly, I think Find My iPhone is one of the most useful features Apple’s ever rolled out, especially for people like me who are always misplacing their phone.